michaelrsweet/mmd/DOCUMENTATION.md

 - Some pathological nested link and inline style features supported by CommonMark (`******Really Strong Text******`) are not supported by `mmd`.

-In addition, `mmd` supports a couple (otherwise undocumented) CommonMark
+In addition, `mmd` supports a couple (otherwise undocumented) markdown
 extensions:

 - Metadata as used by Jekyll and other web markdown solutions.